wenbo5565/wenbo5565.github.io/_pages/about.md

 ## About Me <a id="about"></a>

+I am pursuing a PhD program Operations Research/Decision Sciences at the George Washington University School of Business, supervised by Professor Miguel Lejeune.
+In 2023 Fall, I spent a semester in the PhD program in Data Sciences and Operations (DSO) at Marshall School of Business, University of Southern California (USC) , before returning to D.C. for family reasons.

-My research explores computational optimization and its applications in two seemingly unrelated yet personally fascinating fields: medical sciences and quantitative trading.
+My current research explores computational optimization and its applications in two seemingly unrelated yet personally fascinating fields: medical sciences and quantitative trading.

 In medical sciences, I am exploring how mathematical optimization can enhance the understanding, diagnosis, treatment, and healthcare interventions for life-altering illness in neurology and immunology, including neuro-degenerative disorders (e.g., Alzheimer's disease), immune disorders (e.g., autoimmune diseases), and vestibular disorders (e.g., Mal de Débarquement Syndrome(MdDS)).